 - Preheat oven to 400 degrees.
 Line muffin tins with silicone muffin liners.
 Melt butter.

 - Add flour, baking soda, and powder, cinnamon, and salt.
-Stir until batter is smooth.
+Stir until the batter is smooth.

 - Fold in the raisins.